vaultah/replicat/README.md

 $ replicat list-files -r some:repository -P path/to/password/file -K path/to/key/file
 # Equivalent
 $ replicat lf -r some:repository -P path/to/password/file -K path/to/key/file
-# Only list files with paths that match any of the regexes passed via the -F/--file-regex flag
+# Only lists files with paths that match any of the regexes passed via the -F/--file-regex flag
 # (in this example, PNGs and text files) IF they are included in snapshots that match the
 # -S regex(es) (i.e., snapshots that start with '1234beef')
 $ replicat lf -r some:repository \